goddtriffin/sitemap-rs/README.md

 I originally went with `xml-builder` due to how extremely easy it is to learn and use.
 It is by far fast enough for my use-cases, so I didn't have to reach for anything else.

-If you like what this library provides, but simply need the ability to parse sitemaps and could also use a speed boost - please consider pushing me a pull request!
+If you like what this library provides, but simply need the ability to parse sitemaps and could also use a speed boost - please consider pushing a pull request!
 (Preferably one that replaces `xml-builder` with `quick-xml` lol)

 #### Builder pattern